Books

 "Frederick Abbott (Edward Ball Eminent Scholar Professor, Florida State University College of Law) and Carlos M. Correa (Professor, Director of the Masters Programme on Science and Technology Policy and Management, University of Buenos Aires) are the principal consultants and overall advisers of this work."

+"This is conceived as a guide that will provide background and technical information on the main issues under discussion in TRIPS.
 It should be a practical tool for negotiators and policymakers in order to facilitate their informed participation in negotiations and decision-making processes."

 International Trade and Human Rights